atkinsjeff/ForestAnalysisInR/README.md

 library("ForestAnalysisInR")
 ```

-## Example
+## Additional Information

-At the core of ForestAnalysisIn is a `Shiny` app which gives produces a
+`ForestAnalysisInR` was authored by Jeff W. Atkins (USFS, VCU), Carlos
+A. Silva (University of Florida), and Atticus E. L. Stovall (University
+of Maryland, NASA Goddard)

+`ForestAnalysisInR` works on the `Shiny` platform to provide a data
-sortable and querable data table of all the availble R packages for
+table of all the available R packages for forestry and forest ecology
-forestry and forest ecology research:
+research:

 ``` r
 library(ForestAnalysisInR)
 ## basic example code
 launchRFA()
 ```

+The package list in`ForestAnalysisInR` was most recently updated on
+August 1, 2021.